api-platform/docs/deployment/heroku.md

 web: vendor/bin/heroku-php-apache2 public/
 ```

-Be sure to add the Apache Pack in your dependencies:
+Be sure to add the Apache Pack to your dependencies:

     composer require symfony/apache-pack